wrapperband/Tame-Uppermill-FloodRisk/README.md

 This chart shows the Rate of change above 200 (cm/d/m) more clearly.
 Again the recent flood would be more significant on higher resolution samples.

-Similarly, the normalised aceleration of the river level change shows a general increase in level of 10% - 20% and an increased frequency of high rates of change of level rate of change.
-Again, this combined with the low to normal rainfall, indicates a deteriorating "soak" condition, or increased  "run off" speeds, feeding the river.
+Whilst not as obvious as the velocity change, similarly, the normalised acceleration of the river level change shows a general increase in level of 10% - 20%, from 2012 to 2019 and an increased frequency of high rates of change of level rate of change.
+This can be clearly see if one counts the incidence above 150 (cm/d/d), ignoring the 2013 levels.

+Again, this combined with the low to normal rainfall, indicates a deteriorating "soak" condition, or increased  "run off" speeds, feeding the river being the difference and cause of increased frequency and height of river level acceleration.

 #### Tame Uppermill river, Rate of level change > 200cm/d/m.